johndeu/ams-rocks/README.md

 ## Locales and Localization with i18next library

 This project uses the i18next library to provide translations and localization support in the Next.js application.
 The folder /locales contains the translations used throughout the application.
-All new pagest should use the i18next library to localize content.
+All new pages should use the i18next library to localize content.

 To configure the i18next library, see the i18n/config.js and i18n/init.js files for details.